DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/pipeline/install-jenkins.md

 Note: Currently, only integration with Jenkins installed via the DCE 5.0 platform is supported.

-1. Log in to DCE 5.0 with a user who has the role of an Application Workspace Administrator and go to the Application Workspace.
+1. Log in to DCE 5.0 with a user who has the role of an Workbench Administrator and go to the Workbench.

     ![Deployment Completed](../../images/install-jenkins16.png)